Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Related Work

-\citet{wang2017differentially} proposed a differentially private gradient descent (DP-GD) algorithm for nonconvex optimization.
-They showed that DP-GD has a comparable gradient complexity $O(n^2\epsilon)$, and an improved utility guarantee $O\big((d\log(1/\delta))^{1/4}/(n\epsilon)^{1/2}\big)$ compared with that of RRPSGD.
-The reason that DP-GD can achieve such improvement, i.e., by a factor of $O\big((\log(n/\delta))^{1/4}\big)$, is that DP-GD uses full gradient rather than stochastic gradient.
-Nevertheless, this makes DP-GD computationally very expensive or even intractable for large-scale machine learning problems ($n$ is big).
-Recently, \cite{wang2019differentially} also proposed a differentially private method for solving the nonconvex optimization problem based on stochastic gradient descent.
-Their goal is to find the local minima, while our aim is to find the stationary point.
-In addition, their utility guarantee is asymptotic, i.e., they need to run an infinite number of iterations to get the proposed utility guarantee.
-In sharp contrast, our utility guarantee holds for a finite number of iterations.
+\citet{wang2017differentially} proposed the Differentially Private Gradient Descent (DP-GD) algorithm for nonconvex optimization.
+DP-GD has a comparable gradient complexity $O\big(n^2\epsilon/d^{1/2}\big)$, and an improved utility guarantee $O\big((d\log(1/\delta))^{1/4}/(n\epsilon)^{1/2}\big)$ compared with that of RRPSGD.
+The reason DP-GD can achieve this factor of $O\big((\log(n/\delta))^{1/4}\big)$ improvement, is that it uses the full gradient rather than the stochastic gradient.
+This makes DP-GD computationally very expensive or even intractable for large-scale machine learning problems ($n$ is big).
+Recently, \citet{wang2019differentially} also proposed a differentially private stochastic algorithm for nonconvex optimization.
+Their goal is to find the local minima, while we aim to find the stationary point.
+In addition, their utility guarantee is asymptotic---it provides the desired utility guarantee only if an infinite number of iterations could be run.
+In contrast, our utility guarantee holds for a finite number of iterations.

-Although distributed machine learning enables collaborative learning across different parties, the privacy requirement becomes more acute.
-In such setting, each party not only needs to provide protection against inference attacks on the learned model but also wishes to share nothing about its own records with other parties throughout the learning process.
-There is a series of work \citep{pathak2010multiparty,bindschaedler2017achieving,heikkila2017differentially,shi2017distributed,chase2017private,jayaraman2018distributed} studying differential privacy in distributed setting.
-The most relevant one to ours is the multi-party computation (MPC) based framework studied in \citet{jayaraman2018distributed}.
-They proposed to aggregate different parties' local gradients with a secure computation, and perturbed it within the MPC.
-Although their method can achieve the state-of-the-art theoretical guarantees in the setting of convex optimization, it does not have privacy or utility guarantee in the nonconvex optimization settings.